drewgingerich/homelab/game-server/docs/log/240219-configure-pci-passthrough-for-gpu.md

 AMD-Vi: AMD IOMMUv2 loaded and initialized
 ```

-Next I check if IOMMU interrupt remapping is available and enabled.
+Next I'll check if IOMMU interrupt remapping is available and enabled.

 PCIe devices trigger interrupts by sending messages to special memory addresses,
 a process known as [Message Signaled Interrupts](wikipedia-msi).